manoelpqueiroz/galactipy/{{ cookiecutter.repo_name }}/README.md

   - You can look at dynamic badges available at [`Shields.io`][t17];
   - There is a myriad of standardised static badges at [`Simple Badges`][t18];
   - [`awesome-badges`][t19] provides a lot of useful resources to help you deal with badges;
-- Add your project to [`OpenSSF Best Practices`][t20] and [`OSSRank`][t21] indexes, if you have greater ambitions for your project and/or expects it to scale at some point, it's worth considering adding it to these services;
+- Add your project to [`OpenSSF Best Practices`][t20] and [`OSSRank`][t21] indexes.
+If you have greater ambitions for your project and/or expects it to scale at some point, it's worth considering adding it to these trackers;
   - There are already badges for those set up in your `README.md` file, just waiting for you to update their URLs with your project's index in both services :beaming_face_with_smiling_eyes:
 - Setup a code coverage service for your tests, popular options include:
   - [`Coveralls`][t22] and [`Codecov`][t23] if you need solely test coverage;